XHST-FM

 XHST-FM is a radio station on 94.7 FM in Mazatlán, Sinaloa, Mexico.
-It is owned by Promomedios Sinaloa and operated by Radio TV México, airing the Ke Buena national grupera format from Radiópolis.
+The station last aired the Ke Buena national grupera format from Radiópolis.

 History

 XEST-AM 690 received its concession on May 26, 1988.
 It operated with 2,000 watts during the day and 100 (later 250) watts at night.
 At the first, the station was known as Radio Sensación, a pop format in Spanish and English.
 In late 2001, it switched to Red W Interactiva news/talk format until February 2002 it changed its "Promo Red" format, and in 2007 changed to grupera music known as "La Invasora".

 In July 2011, XHST-FM 94.7, came to air, migrated to FM and changed ballads in Spanish first as Tu Recuerdo and soon changed to Romantica.
 In May 2016, XHST along with XHZS and XHVU moved from Radiorama to MegaRadio, with XHST converting to MegaRadio's equivalent Romance format.
-In 2017, Grupo Promomedios began operating XHST with an English classic hits format as Krystal, which lasted mere months before a flip to Ke Buena after XHMMS jettisoned the franchise.
+In 2017, Grupo Promomedios began operating XHST with an English classic hits format as Krystal, which lasted until March 2018, to flip the Ke Buena after XHMMS jettisoned the franchise.

+The concession for XHST-FM expired with an untimely renewal after October 3, 2016.
+The station ceased broadcasting on December 31, 2025.